NASA-AMMOS/MMGIS/docs/helps/InfoTool.md

 ### Feature Dropdown

-This dropdown often acts as title for the currently selected feature, however if there were overlapping features where you clicked to select a feature, this dropdown when contains all features that intersect your click.
+This dropdown often acts as title for the currently selected feature, however if there were overlapping features where you clicked to select a feature, this dropdown then contains all features that intersect your click.
 This is useful for selecting otherwise unclickable features.

 ### Filter